Tebazil12/AqASS/README.md

 here; navigating to a single point, and navigating to a series of points.

 This code is designed to be run on a motor-powered boat.
-The python code has been developed for a pi3, and the arudino code has been developed for a moteino, but this code will likely run on similar hardware.
+The python code has been developed for a Raspberry Pi3, and the arudino code has been developed for a moteino, but this code will run on similar hardware.

 ## How to use
 Before this program is run, all hardware must be connected (most importantly the compass and GPS).

-Once all hardware is connected, start the Pi and load the Arduino code (arduino-code/src/src/src.ino) onto the Arduino.
+Once all hardware is connected, start the Pi and load the Arduino code (arduino-code/src/src.ino) onto the Arduino.
 If the compass libraries are not recognised you may need to tell the ArduinoIDE that they can be found in arduino-code/lib .
 In its default state the Arduino will not print anything when the code is run; printing can be turned on to debug the code, but this